More than a dozen doctors, nurses, and other medical professionals were among those who were elected to Congress on Tuesday.

 History suggests that clinicians may bring a distinctive perspective to health policy debates.
 Former Rep. Lois Capps (D-Calif.), for instance, was a longtime nurse who founded the Congressional Nursing Caucus in 2003 and went on to advocate for legislation to address the national nursing shortage.

-Here are the clinicians who will help shape health policy in the 116th Congress.
+Here are the clinicians who will help shape health care policy in the 117th Congress.